dehoyosb/speech/examples/common_voice/README.md

 ```

 This script will convert the `.mp3` to `.wav` files and store them in the same
 location.
 You'll need write access to directory where common_voice is stored.
-It will
-then symlink the timit directory to `./data`.
-There should be three data json
-files in `data/`:
+Inside the common voice data directory
+after the data preparation there should be 3 files:

 - `train.json`:
 - `dev.json`: